wazuh/wazuh-documentation/source/getting-started/use_cases/cloud_security.rst

     "timestamp": "2020-05-25T15:45:51.432+0000"
   }

-More information about how to use Wazuh to monitor Microsoft Azure can be found at our :ref:`documentation <azure>`.
+More information about how to use Wazuh to monitor Microsoft Azure can be found in our :ref:`documentation <azure>`.

 Google Cloud Platform
 ---------------------